jaredeinstein/jaredeinstein.github.io/_recipes/2018-2-7-beefStrognoff.md

 ---
 title: Beefy
+slug: stroginOn
 layout: recipe
 ---

-Link to a thing for beef here
+Link to a thing for beef here or maybe here